-DSS utilizes the PSCF to communicate with education rights holders and the schools in the effort to collaboratively make a decision on whether a school change is in a child's best interest.
+DSS utilizes the PSCF to communicate with education rights holders and the schools in the effort to collaboratively decide on whether a school change is in a child's best interest.
 DSS has not utilized the PSCF over the past several years.
 However, DSS has recently trained all DSS social workers on the PSCF process with the intention that social workers will utilize the process and improve school stability and improve education outcomes.
 In previous years, DSS provided oversight data to enable discussions about reasons for school changes, and to study the effectiveness of the "Potential School Change Form" (PSCF) to communicate and improve stability.
-The on-line PSCF was fully implemented at the beginning of the 2017-18 school year was fully utilized by social workers.
+The on-line PSCF was fully implemented at the beginning of the 2017-18 academic year was fully utilized by social workers.
 Information obtained from the "reasons for school change" had provided a means for discussion on improving advocacy for school stability, however, due to the pandemic, this data was not collected for the 2019-20, 2020-21, or 2021-22 school years.
 Below are the last reported outcomes for 2017-18 school year.
 School move data will be requested for the 2023-24 school year.

+2017-18 Results:

-2017-18 Results: TK- 6: 62 school changes for foster children (62% at break) Grades 7-8: total of 25 (76% at break) Grades 9-11: 31 (48% at break) Grade 12: no changes during regular session (2 during break).
+TK- 6: 62 school changes for foster children (62% at break)

+Grades 7-8: total of 25 (76% at break)

+Grades 9-11: 31 (48% at break)

+Grade 12: no changes during regular session (2 during break).

-Summary; Analyzing the grade levels by groups improved the ability to study the reasons for changes and provide interventions.
+Summary: Analyzing the grade levels by groups improved the ability to study the reasons for changes and provide interventions.
 As a result, 2018 was the first year that all foster youth were able to remain stable throughout their entire senior year.
 There was a 7.5% increase in the graduation rate.

-Graduation Rate
+Graduation Rates

-Fresno County graduation rate for foster youth for 2021-2022 was 53.4% in comparison to the overall Fresno County student graduation rate of 84%, a 30.4% difference.
+Fresno County graduation rate for foster youth for 2020-21 was 48.5%; for 2021-22 there was a 53.62% graduation rate, and for 2022-23 there was a 55.36%.
+In comparison to the overall Fresno County student graduation rate of 83.24%, the foster graduation rate was 27.88% lower.